butcherg/cadsh/README.md

 In the following command descriptions, [] are used to segregate optional parameters.
 Refer to the manifold documentation for parameter semantics.

 cadsh starts with an empty mesh list; load/save and primitive commands add meshes to the list.
-Transforms work only on the last mesh in the list.
+Transforms work only on the last mesh in the list, or on all meshes.
+Default is last-mesh, this can be changed with the transform command.
 Aggregators work with the entire mesh list in the same semantics as the corresponding Manifold BatchBoolean/Hull methods

 Commands:
  - input/output:
    - load:filename
    - save:filename
  - primitives:
    - cube:x,y,z[,'ctr']
    - cylinder:h,rl[,rh[,seg[,'ctr']]]
    - sphere:r[,seg]
    - tetrahedron
-   - isocahedron
    - extrude:polyfilename,height[,div[,twistdeg[,scaletop]]]
    - revolve:polyfilename,segments,degrees
+   - icosahedron
-   - heightmap:heightmapfilename
+   - heightmap:heightmapfile
-- operators (work on only last mesh):
+ -operators:
    - translate:x,y,z
    - rotate:x,y,z
    - scale:s|x,y,z
    - simplify:s
  - aggregators:
    - union
    - subtract
    - intersect
    - hull
+ - helpers:
+   - help
+   - status
+   - verbose
+   - transform:all|last

+cadsh commands are based on the capabilities of the Manifold library; its documentation can be found here: https://github.com/elalish/manifold.
+The icosahedron and heighmap commands are unique to cadsh; heightmap files follow the format convention for text heighmaps ingested by OpenSCAD

 ## Building